Touro University California College of Osteopathic Medicine

 - Amount of deposit to hold place in class: $2,000, non-refundable and non-transferrable

 - Additional deposit amount: $1,000, generally due by May 15, is refundable provided cancellation is made prior to the first day of orientation.
-The first deposit is not refundable.

 - Deposit applied to tuition: Yes